tradle/serverless-iot-local/README.md

 CLI options are optional:

 ```
 --port                -p  Port to listen on.
 Default: 1884
---no-start    -n  Prevent Mosca MQTT server from being started (if you already have one)
+--noStart             -n  Prevent Iot broker (Mosca MQTT brorker) from being started (if you already have one)
+--skipCacheValidation -c  Tells the plugin to skip require cache invalidation.
+A script reloading tool like Nodemon might then be needed (same as serverless-offline)
 ```

 The above options can be added to serverless.yml to set default configuration, e.g.: